jlukito/computational-comm-rg-guide/events/README.md

 ## [5] Conferences & Unconferences
 **Discussion | Offline | 10+ people**

 For online computational research groups, annual conferences are be a good opportunity to meet regularly.
 Conferences are also a good way to bring together researchers interested in a specific topic and to promote your research group's work to conference attendees.
-These take a substantially longer amount of time to plan and organize compared to some of the other events here, because you will have to take into account (1) multiple meeting times, (2) a multi-day schedule, and (3) lodging for any guests.
+These take a substantially longer amount of time to plan and organize compared to some of the other events here, because you will have to consider (1) multiple meeting times, (2) a multi-day schedule, and (3) lodging for any guests.

 ## [6] Coding Days
 **Programming Practice | Offline & Online | 3+ people**